mariamnassar19/ML-project/README.md

 # Predicting french text difficulty level
 # 1. Project Overview
 ## 1.1 Problem Description
 When learning a new language like French, it is critical for learners to engage with texts and multimedia content that are appropriately challenging—neither too easy nor too difficult.
 People learning French often face difficulties in finding reading materials and video content that match their specific proficiency levels, which range from beginner (A1) to advanced (C2).
 Traditional methods of selecting texts and videos can be subjective and inconsistent, hindering steady progress in language acquisition.
 Moreover, learners may struggle to identify which materials suit their current comprehension abilities, leading to potential frustration and decreased motivation.
 To support learners effectively, there is a pressing need for a tool that can automatically evaluate and classify the difficulty of French texts and the spoken content in French-language videos on platforms like YouTube.
-This project aims to develop a predictive model that assesses the difficulty level of both written texts and video subtitles in French, thereby helping learners to select materials that align with their learning needs and enhance their overall educational experience.
+This project aims to develop a predictive model that assesses the difficulty level of both written texts and video in French, thereby helping learners to select materials that align with their learning needs and enhance their overall educational experience.
 ## 1.2 Sustainability
 The predicting French text difficulty model also aligns with the current sustainable development goals.
 Here’s how the app’s sustainability features correspond to specific Sustainable Development Goals (SDGs):